A How-To Guide on Electric Heater Installation

 How to Install an Electric Heater with Thermostat: The big picture

 Does your home have a room or two that just don’t stay warm in cold weather?
 If you can’t adjust the central heating system to warm the room, consider adding an electric heater.
 You can conveniently mount electric heaters in walls, in floors (between joists), or along the baseboard.
+And heater installation doesn’t have to be intimidating.

 While electric heat is more expensive than gas, the heaters and materials for installation are much less expensive.
 Keep in mind that these are for auxiliary heat, not the main source.
 We recommend that you put the heater on a separate setback thermostat that automatically turns it on when you’re home and using the room.